-6. If you want to display collection instructions specific to this credential profile to the user through the Self-Service Request Portal when the user is collecting their mobile identity document, in Collection Instructions, type plain text instructions into the box.
+6. If you want to display collection instructions specific to this credential profile to the user through the Self-Service Request Portal or the Self-Service Kiosk when the user is collecting their mobile identity document, in Collection Instructions, type plain text instructions into the box.
 If you leave this blank, the default translatable text for collection instructions is shown instead.